slazien/slazien.github.io/_posts/2021-08-12-ups-store-print-privacy.md

 The above is easier said than done, though.
 Perhaps you've just moved to a new apartment and you don't have your printer there yet.
 What are the next best things you can do, if you *really* can't wait?
 Here are some ways to minimize the risks:

-### Ask your neighbours to print your stuff for you (make sure you trust them!)
+### Ask your neighbors to print your stuff for you (make sure you trust them!)
-Side benefit: you'll get to know them better, and [according to the Benjamin Franklin effect](https://effectiviology.com/benjamin-franklin-effect/), doing favours for someone makes a person like them more!
+Side benefit: you'll get to know them better, and [according to the Benjamin Franklin effect](https://effectiviology.com/benjamin-franklin-effect/), doing favors for someone makes a person like them more!

 ### Bring your own stuff
 Bring your own laptop to the post office, add the printer, and send the printing job to the printer